NilFoundation/crypto3/docs/implementation.md

 sign(InputIterator first, InputIterator last, OutputAccumulator &acc);
 ```

+`OutputAccumulator` is a pre-initialized accumulator set.

 Such interface is not the case when working with `std::transform` as it does not work with the accumulator concept.

-`OutputAccumulator` is a pre-initialized accumulator set.
+Passed message is used to update state of passed accumulator `acc`.
+Such call of `sign` doesn't complete signing
+algorithm.
+To retrieve resulted signature accumulator should be finalized, i.e. in the case of accumulator concept it
+should be extracted.

 Another possible interface doesn't accept `OutputIterator` accumulator parameter: